 The Tsar, the Empire, and the Nation

-This collection of essays addresses the challenge of modern nationalism to the tsarist Russian Empire.
-First appearing on the empire’s western periphery, this challenge was most prevalent in twelve provinces extending from Ukrainian lands in the south to the Baltic provinces in the north, as well as to the Kingdom of Poland.
+This book addresses the challenge of modern nationalism to the tsarist Russian Empire that first appeared on the empire’s western periphery.
+It was most prevalent in the twelve provinces extending from the Ukrainian lands in the south to the Baltic provinces in the north, and in the Kingdom of Poland.

 Transformations of Imperial Nationality Policy